Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Results

 \subsection{Onset of the GI}

 The GI transports mass radially inward via gravitational torques \citep{VB2007,Riols2017}.
-The susceptibility of the disk to the GI is shown by the radial distribution of the Toomre $Q$-parameter at $t = $ 30~kyr and 40~kyr after protostar formation in Figure~\ref{fig:qpar}, defined as
+The susceptibility of the disk to the GI is shown in the top panels of Figure~\ref{fig:qpar} by the radial distribution of the Toomre $Q$-parameter at $t = $ 30~kyr and 40~kyr after protostar formation, when major episodes of planetesimal formation take place (see Section~\ref{Sect:paramspace}).
+The $Q$-parameter is defined as

-where $\tilde{c}_{\rm s} = c_{\rm s} \sqrt{1 + \xi_{\rm d2g}}$ is the sound speed modified for the presence of dust \citep{VorobyovAkimkin2018}, $\xi_{\rm d2g}$ is the local dust-to-gas ratio, $\Sigma_{\rm g}$ and $\Sigma_{\rm d}$ are the surface densities of gas and dust (both components), $\Omega$ is the angular velocity of the gas, and $G$ the gravitational constant.
+where $\tilde{c}_{\rm s} = c_{\rm s} \sqrt{1 + \xi_{\rm d2g}}$ is the sound speed modified for the presence of dust \citep{VorobyovAkimkin2018}, $\xi_{\rm d2g}$ is the local dust-to-gas ratio, $\Sigma_{\rm g}$ and $\Sigma_{\rm d}$ are the surface densities of gas and dust (both components), $\Omega$ is the angular velocity of the gas, and $G$ is the gravitational constant.
 Since azimuthal averaging of the $Q$-parameter may be misleading, the $Q$-values in each cell along the azimuth (at a given distance $r$) are plotted.
-Regions of the disk from a few AU to a few tens of AU are prone to the GI because $Q$-values there systematically fall below the threshold value of $\sqrt{3}$ \citep{Polyachenko1997}.
+Regions of the disk from a few au to a few tens of au are prone to the GI because $Q$-values there systematically fall below the threshold value of $\sqrt{3}$ \citep{Polyachenko1997}.

 To quantify the efficiency of mass transport by gravitational torques in protoplanetary disks, we calculate the effective $\alpha_{\rm GI}$ parameter:

 where $P$ is the gas pressure at the disk midplane and $G_{r \mathrm{\phi}}$ is the ($r,\phi$)-component of the gravitational stress tensor in the plane of the disk \citep{Riols2018},